NASA-IMPACT/hls-lpdaac/README.md

 - **Security group:** `launch-wizard-1` (`sg-0e915c4a88d790e96`), which allows SSH
 - **Advanced details > IAM instance profile:** `hls-stack-deploy`

-Once the instance if ready, connect to it via either Session Manager or SSH, and run the following commands to install the required packages:
+Once the instance is ready, connect to it via either Session Manager or SSH, and run the following commands to install the required packages:

 ```plain